 2. Calico: a general textile name used to describe plain, woven cotton fabric.
 Can be used in a bleached or unbleached state.
 Used as a lining or as an under cover in Upholstery.

 3. Cambric: a light weight, close weave fabric made from cotton or linen.

 4. Canvas: a tough cotton or linen fabric.
 It is plain woven and produced in many various weights.

-5. Denim or Bull-denim: a yarn dyed, twill fabric made from cotton.
+5. Bull-denim / Cotton Twill: a yarn dyed, twill fabric made from cotton.
 Denim is strong and durable and is very popular for upholstery.

-7. Repp: a plain weave fabric with a dominant rib running in the weft direction.
+7. Rep: a plain weave fabric with a dominant rib running in the weft direction.

-8. Ticking: a strong, fine twill woven fabric, traditionally produce in white with black stripes.
+8. Ticking: a strong, fine twill woven fabric, traditionally produced in white with black stripes.